 The Coast Guard aviation community consists of approximately 800 pilots and an enlisted workforce of approximately 2,500.
 Together, these pilots and aircrews fly 5 types of aircraft in the Coast Guard’s inventory, representing 200 airframes dispersed among 24 Air Stations.
 The DCA program is designed to meet aviation needs by seeking trained and qualified commissioned military pilots from other services to access into the Coast Guard.
-In Fiscal Year 2017, applicants with fixed wing experience will be especially desired.
 Direct commissioned aviators, although they receive training on Coast Guard specific aircraft, typically require less training than Coast Guard pilots who originate internally and apply to CG flight school.
 Pilots who meet eligibility criteria and successfully compete for selection can fully expect a career as a Coast Guard aviator.

 Initial Assignments and Training: